What Makes a Good Financial Spreadsheet?

 - Avoids errors in implementation, such as incorrect or overly complex formulas

 Quite often, it is difficult for the author of a spreadsheet to look at their own work objectively and decide whether or not it meets these criteria.
 When in doubt, have a colleague perform a thorough audit of your work before showing it to your intended audience.
+This can help identify calculation and benchmarking errors.
+Market research sources are often conflicting, so make sure that you check multiple reports and understand why they are different.
+See Top 5 Mistakes in Financial Projections.

 Related Services: Financial Forecasting.